MSCI-245-342/lab-hw-basicbooks/instructions.md

 ```
 to create a new project in Heroku.
 Replace "watiamUsername" with your WatIAM username.
 This will tell the Heroku service to prepare for some incoming code, and locally it will add a remote git repository for you called `heroku`.
 Detailed [instructions](https://devcenter.heroku.com/articles/creating-apps).

 Before doing anything else, record the URL that Heroku provides telling you where to access your app on the web.
+You want the url that ends with `herokuapp.com` and not the `git` url.

 Next, make sure you stage and commit all changes locally as instructed above (i.e. `git add`, `git commit`, `git push`).